SPCFXDA/conflux-devkit/README.md

 ![alt text](README/codespace_tab.png)

-After a few seconds, the environment will be ready to use.
+After a few minutes, depending on the configured machine, the environment will be ready to use.

 ### Run in VS Code devcontainer

-After you open the repository folder with VS Code, the following popup will appear in the bottom right corner:
+After opening the repository folder with VS Code, a popup will appear in the bottom right corner:

 ![alt text](README/vscode.png)

-Click on the `Reopen in Container` button, and after the build and download of the layers are completed, your instance of VS Code will be inside the devcontainer.
+Click on the `Reopen in Container` button.
+After the build and download of the layers are completed, your VS Code instance will be inside the devcontainer.
 You can confirm this from the status in the bottom left corner that should look like this:

 ![alt text](README/vscode_devcontainer.png)